 4. Blue Doberman

 Again, we don’t ever suggest keeping a blue Doberman – no matter how awesome they look.
-And if you’re talking with a breeder that does breed these dogs, I would be very cautious.
+And if you’re talking with a breeder that does breed these dogs, I would be very cautious doing business with them.

 5. Red and Rust Doberman